UH-MountainLions/ML_SecClassification_Project/CONTRIBUTING.md

 ### Installing

-All other requirements are in the requirements.txt or pyproject.toml files.
+All other requirements are in the requirements-dev.txt or pyproject.toml files.

 ### Building

 ## Running the tests

 Unit tests have been designed around `tox` to ensure proper coverage and execution in the proper environment.
-This program is currently designed to run in `Python 3.9`.
+This program is currently designed to run in `Python 3.10`.
 ```commandline
 tox
 ```